CynthiaHe0/CMPM-120-Pitch-Parkour/README.md

-This game crearted through Phaser 3 framework
+This game created through Phaser 3 framework
+Navigate the title screen with mouse & clicks
+Level controls are the arrow keys & Enter